aakash-mishra/ucsc-info.github.io/README.md

 ### UCSC prospective students FAQ.
 If you have additional questions that are not covered here, please drop me a line on my [LinkedIn](https://www.linkedin.com/in/mishra-aakash/)

 1. *How good is the CS program at UCSC?*
 The CS program, while not the most famous, is pretty good at UCSC.
 The professors are all passionate CS researchers and quite adept at what they're doing.
-Most courses involve fair bit of Math or a research component (where you're required to read papers every week and submit your reading response as homework) or a coding project at the end - or any combination of the above.
+Most courses involve fair bit of math or a research component (where you're required to read papers every week and submit your reading response as homework) or a coding compoment (a project at the end of the course/weekly assignments) - or any combination of the above.
 In any case, the courses are excellent and highly challenging.

 2. *Fees!?*
-This is an interesting question with two possible answers.
+This is a question that I get asked a lot, and, it has two possible answers:
-- Fees if you get a TA - The quarterly fees if you get a TA appointment is **~5k** USD.
+- Quarterly fee if you get a TA appointment is **~5k** USD
-- Fees without a TA - The quarterly fees without a TA appointment is **~11k** USD.
+- Quarterly fee without a TA appointment is **~11k** USD

 3. *How likely is it to get a TA appointment?*
 Very.
 In my current batch, **every** student who applied for a TA position has got the job.